Thursday, December 15, 2016

 Friday, April 21, 2017

-It's Time to Go Viral: Using Social Media to Engage Stakeholders and Build Community Capital
+It's Time to Go Viral: Using Social Media to Engage Stakeholders and Build Community Capital (Registration Form)

 Many school districts have revisited the long held belief that social media isn't all bad and have started using Blogs, Facebook and Twitter to better engage stakeholders.
 Properly leveraged, social media can be utilized to start conversations based on a solid foundation of facts rather than some blogger’s rant.
 With Ari Ioannides, you will learn how simple changes to existing web sites and board materials combined with proactive messaging can enhance any communications strategy and build community capital.